 No. While we do expect applicants to have at least a 3.0 GPA, we do not impose it as a required minimum.
 We recognize that there may be particular circumstances that led to a lower undergraduate GPA and consider all aspects of your application in our admission decision.

-What are the average GRE or TOEFL scores or GPAs of admitted students?
+What are the average TOEFL scores or GPAs of admitted students?

-We do not track average GRE or TOEFL/IELTS scores or GPAs.
+We do not track average TOEFL/IELTS scores or GPAs.

 Can the TOEFL or IELTS be waived?

 The TOEFL or IELTS can be waived only if you received your undergraduate or graduate degree from an institution where English was the language of instruction.

 Can my TOEFL/IELTS scores arrive after the application deadline?

 Yes, but we cannot make an offer of admission until all required test scores are received.

 I have not yet completed my undergraduate degree, so I do not have a final transcript.
 What should I include with my application?

 While you must have received your undergraduate degree prior to enrollment in the graduate school, it is not uncommon for applicants to still be enrolled as undergraduates at the time of the application deadline.
 If you are currently completing your undergraduate degree, you should include your most current transcript.
 Please not the offers of admission are not final until an applicant’s final transcript listing their degree and conferral date is submitted.